ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 ### 9.1 Rights for All Users

-- **Access** -- You can view all your data directly within the App (dashboard, insights, settings, statistics).
+- **Access** -- You can view most core usage data directly within the App (dashboard, insights, settings, statistics).
+For analytics data processed through Mixpanel or subscription data processed through RevenueCat, you may also contact us.
-- **Deletion** -- You can delete all App data by uninstalling FlipFlow.
-Since all data is stored locally, uninstallation removes everything.
+- **Deletion** -- You can delete local App data by uninstalling FlipFlow.
 Keychain items may persist after uninstallation; reinstalling and then uninstalling will clear them.
+If you want us to delete analytics data processed through Mixpanel that we control, contact us and we will handle the request subject to our ability to identify the relevant records.
 - **Revoke permissions** -- You can revoke Camera, Screen Time, or Notification permissions at any time through your device's Settings.

 ### 9.2 European Economic Area -- GDPR